 Prague, the capital of the Czech Republic, is a beautiful city with medieval roots, and plenty of breathtaking architecture ranging from gothic, renaissance, baroque right to cubistic and modern.
 It has outstanding public transport and the cost of living is typically much less than in other western cities.
 Students are eligible for accommodation in student housing provided by the university which, while rather spartan, is reasonably priced.
 Given a modest lifestyle, 600 EUR should be enough to cover all your montly expenses.

-Unfortunately, the department does not have sufficient funding to provide substantial scholarships.
-However, the Faculty of Arts (of which the department is a part) has a scholarship programme for outstanding students and the university has need-based scholarship program.
-These scholarships will unfortunately only cover around a third of your living costs at most.
-You can also apply for a student grant, where the money is more substantial.
-However, since the grants are awarded based on presenting a scientific project, this is usually practical only in the later stages of your studies.
+Faculty of Arts (of which the department is a part) has a scholarship programme for outstanding students and the university has a need-based scholarship program for which you may apply (but this support will not cover all your expenses).
+It is also possible to apply for a student research grant in the later stages of your studies.